nevingeorge/ALMA/README.md

 # Algorithm for Learning Mod-2-MA

-The algorithm takes in as input a mod-2-MA and prints to stdout the MA obtained after learning the input function through a series of membership and equivalence queries.
+The algorithm (written in Java) takes in as input a mod-2-MA and prints to stdout the MA obtained after learning the input function through a series of membership and equivalence queries.
 The algorithm is explained in more detail in the paper "Learning functions represented as multiplicity automata" by Beimel et al. The motivation behind this algorithm originally arose from Angluin's exact learning model described in her paper "Learning regular sets from queries and counterexamples."

 ### Format of Input File
 The input file is a text document containing the specifications of the target function.
 It must have the following format (there is no separation between the lines and all the characters are space separated):